SUSTAINABILITY MYTHS AND MISCONCEPTIONS: TRUE OR FALSE?

-When one person changes their actions, regardless of whether they promote it or not, someone will see it and they’ll decide to change too.
+When one person changes their actions, uses their voice for positive change or makes a conscious ballot vote, regardless of whether they promote it or not, someone will see it and they might decide to change their ways too.
 Soon enough, 1 person turns into 10, and 10 people turn into 50…

-I know for a fact that this has happened to me, so just remember that YOUR money, YOUR values and YOUR choices have an impact.
+I know for a fact that this has happened to me, so just remember that YOUR money, YOUR values, YOUR voice, and YOUR choices have an impact.

-If you want to think literally, then no… One person cannot possibly change the entire world, but you’re going to be casting a vote that will change the course of the future.
+If you want to think literally, then no… One person cannot possibly change the entire world, but you’re going to be casting a vote (whether figuratively or literally) that will help change the course of the future.
 Helping one person to see the light is never going to be a negative, right?